inkandfeet/inkdb/README.md

 An authenticated, realtime, key-value microstorage that's synced across devices.

+- Everything encrypted.
+Use whatever backed you'd like.
+Your user's data is encrypted.
-Realtime backend-agnostic.
-Supports multiple backends (firebase, dynamodb, hasura/postgres, etc).
+- Agnostic to your realtime backend.
+Supports multiple backends (Firebase, DynamoDB, Hasura/Postgres, etc).

-Bundled authentication backend is Python/Django, but it'd be simple to port this to Rails, etc.
+- Bundled authentication backend is Python/Django, but you can override with your own, and itd be simple to port this to Rails, etc.

 Provides two data enpoints:
 - `inkdb.common` Anonymous, public, read-only.